heartcombo/devise/README.md

 end
 ```

 This way you tell devise to use the scope :user when "/sign_in" is accessed.
-Notice +devise_scope+ is also aliased as +as+ in your router.
+Notice `devise_scope` is also aliased as `as` in your router.

 ### I18n